 Every prospective homeschooler approaches Virginia homeschooling law with questions, concerns, and a little apprehension.
 Yet no part of our state’s homeschooling law seems to provoke more confusion or strong emotional feelings as the sections about kindergarten-aged children.

-You are not required to report to your local school district until your child is five as of September 30.
+You are not required to report to your local school district until your child is 5 years old as of September 30.
 There is no advantage to reporting to your school district before your child is of school age, regardless of your child’s academic readiness.

-What if I don’t think my five-year-old is ready for school yet?
+What if I don’t think my 5-year-old is ready for school yet?

 What if I just don’t send in any paperwork at all this year, and wait until first grade?